History of Baccarat

 of as baccarat.
 They are:

-some European casinos, but is not so popular in the U.K. The goal is the same (to get as close to
+North America.
+The goal is the same (to get as close to

 9 as possible) but the rules allow a few conditions where